People with INTJ personality types are highly creative, analytical, and logical. They are sometimes referred to as "Architects" or "Strategists."

 Others often perceive INTJs as abrupt, detached, and disinterested, which can make forming new friendships difficult.
 They tend to be restrained, preferring to communicate with a close group of family and friends.

-People with this personality type often see little value in social small talk and rituals, further complicating their interactions with others.
+People with this personality type often see little value in small talk and rituals, further complicating their interactions with others.

 People with this personality type are typically analytical and logical.
 They value information, knowledge, and intelligence, excelling as scientists and mathematicians.
 When INTJs show interest in something, they tend to become as knowledgeable and skilled as possible in that area.